 Your opinion of this PAGE: [0 people like this page.]

 Another smooth and pretty slab climb.
 A great option if Sliding Board (5.7) is looking like a traffic jam.
 Though it gets an R rating, most of the harder moves are well protected.
 The scary part is over right away.
 This is a very worth while climb if you like slabs and don't mind running it out a little.

 Pitch 0: Not normally listed as a pitch but more of an approach.
-The route really starts at a two bolt anchor to the left of Ninth Wave (the steep hard slab in the middle of the right side of the slabs).
+The route really starts at a two bolt anchor, about 250 ft up the slab, and to the left of Ninth Wave (the steep hard slab in the middle of the right side of the slabs).
 Gain the anchor directly from below or the easier way scrambling over from the Launch Pad. look for a cluster of brush and aim for the anchor below it.

 Pitch 1: (5.7) Climb up in to the left-facing corner (pin) a few spooky moves gain easier slab up a groove to an anchor.